Contextual Bandit with Adaptive Feature Extraction: Empirical Evaluation

 \subsection{Datasets}

 We evaluated our approach on four imaging datasets: MNIST \citep{lecun1998mnist}, STL-10 \citep{coates2011importance}, CIFAR-10 \citep{coates2011analysis}, Caltech-101 Silhouettes-28 \citep{griffin2007caltech} and Warfarin \citep{international2009estimation} (for details of each dataset, see Table \ref{table:datasets}).
 To simulate an online data stream, we draw samples from each dataset sequentially, starting from the beginning each time we draw the last sample.
 At each round, the algorithm receives reward 1 if the instance is classified correctly, and 0 otherwise.
 We compute the total number of classification errors as a performance metric.
+However, Warfarin dataset is different, as it was actually produced in a real bandit setting, rather than classification setting.

-\emph{It is important to keep in mind that the bandit feedback (correct/incorrect classification) makes the classification problem significantly more challenging, as compared to the standard supervised learning, since the true label is never revealed in bandit setting unless the classification is correct.
-Thus, the classification accuracy in a bandit setting is expected to be lower than in the supervised learning setting.}
+{\em Bandit vs. classification feedback: important distinction.} It is important to keep in mind that the bandit feedback (correct/incorrect classification) makes the classification problem significantly more challenging, as compared to the standard supervised learning, since the true label is never revealed in bandit setting unless the classification is correct.
+Thus, the classification accuracy in a bandit setting is expected to be lower than in the supervised learning setting -- which is not due to inferiority of bandit decision making algorithm versus classifiers, but due to increased problem difficulty, i.s. the lack of feedback about what the correct decision should have been.
+Recall that such bandit feedback is often a much more realistic model of agent's interaction with the world, especially in online decision making applications such as online advertisement, clinical trials, and so on, which do not fit into classification framework.

+However, for empirical evaluation purposes, it is common to use available classification datasets to simulate an online environment with the bandit feedback (i.e., simulating the situation where the bandit receives, for example, 1 or 0 for correct or incorrect decision, but is not told what the correct decision should have been when he receives 0; such feedback is different from standard online classification feedback in case of non-binary classification)).
+We use several classification datasets here for such simulations.

 We now describe some details of the experiments.
 For MNIST, we took 10,000 samples from the original test dataset (clearly, not using them later for testing) to pre-train the encodings, and 60,000 samples from the training dataset to simulate the online bandit with 10 arms corresponding to different digits.
 For STL-10, 100,000 samples of unlabeled data are used to pre-train the encodings; then the 5,000 test samples together with 8,000 training samples are combined to simulate the online bandit, again with 10 different arms corresponding to image classes\footnote{To speed up the computation, we squeezed input 27648-dimensional vectors into 1000-dimensional ones via linear stretching.}.
 For Caltech-101 Silhouettes-28 dataset, out of the original 8671 samples, 671 are used for pre-training and 8000 for online learning with 101 different arms (class labels).
 For CIFAR-10 dataset, 10,000 test set samples are used for pre-training, and 50,000 training samples are left for the online bandit with 10 arms (classes).
 For Warfarin dataset, 528 test set samples are used for pre-training, and 5,000 training samples are left for the online bandit with 3 arms (classes).